 Digital Survival Kit: daily tools for enhanced online safety

 In our ever more connected age, it’s scary to see that some governments impose internet restrictions, leaving people unable to reach out to the world in critical moments.
-Our Internet Shutdown Tracker indicates that in 2022 alone, approximately 4.2 billion people faced internet disruptions.
+Our Internet Shutdown Tracker shows that since 2015, nearly 40% of the global population has faced network disruptions at least once.

 Joined by Alp Toker, founder of internet watchdog NetBlocks, we’ll explore everyday solutions to combat connection disruptions, from throttling to mass-scale shutdowns.
 We’ll also give you a daily safety kit for safer web surfing that minimizes personal data exposure.